-First-time buyers’ grants make buying a home in New York possible and affordable for those buyers who qualify.
-Specifically, these programs can help first-time homebuyers with down payment and closing costs.
+Buying a home in New York City is expensive, and many first-time homebuyers can have trouble saving for a down payment and other closing costs.
+However, first-time buyers’ grants make buying a home in New York possible and affordable for those buyers who qualify.
+These programs can help first-time homebuyers with down payment and closing costs.
 Various types of first-time home buyer grants are available through multiple entities, city agencies, and nonprofits.

 Typically, if you comply with the terms of the grant, the money doesn’t have to be repaid.

 - HomeFirst Down Payment Assistance

 - Low-Interest Rate Program

 - FHA Loans